Enjoy 48 Hours of Winter Fun in Albany Without Any Snow

 Plan the Perfect No Snow Winter Getaway

 Ski-cations aren't the only type of getaway you can plan this time of year.
-When there's little to no snow on the ground, there are tons of alternative activities to enjoy both indoors and outdoors.
+When there's little to no snow on the ground, there are tons of alternative activities to enjoy both indoors and outdoors in the Capital Region.
 This 48-hour itinerary highlights some of the best ways you can spend a winter weekend in Albany without any snow.

 Friday Night: Experience Comfort & Convenience When You Stay in the Heart of Albany